Guide

 The 94% recycled content matters if you’re chasing green building points or just want to reduce landfill contribution.
 But let’s be honest — durability drives the decision, not environmental awards.
 The material includes recycled polyester, nylon, and fiberglass that would otherwise hit the dump.
 Health Product Declaration (HPD) and Safety Data Sheet (SDS) are available for projects requiring documentation.

 The 30-year limited warranty covers the substrate — standard for the composite trim category.
-Real-world performance in freeze-thaw cycles will tell the story, but the ground contact rating suggests confidence in moisture resistance.
+Real-world performance in freeze-thaw cycles will tell the story.

 Skip RISE if you’re trimming a shed or doing a quick flip where longevity doesn’t matter.
 Pressure-treated lumber costs less upfront.
 But for quality builds where callbacks eat profits, the moisture resistance and dimensional stability earn their keep.
 That 13’4” length optimized for 16” on-center framing shows somebody actually thought about how trim gets installed.